 - Enter the command, dmesg.
 In the terminal window, you will see the message logs.
 On the screen below, TinaS is the name of the USB flash drive you have inserted in the USB slot.

 - Enter the root password.
 Press ENTER.

 - Now, enter the command, findmnt device.
-Replace device with the USB drive name you found in the above screen.
+Replace the device with the USB drive name you found on the above screen.

 - Press ENTER.

-- Look at the TARGET column in the above screen.
+- Look at the TARGET column on the above screen.
 It shows /mnt/iso.

 - Enter the command, umount /mnt/iso.
 Press ENTER.
 The unmount process is successful.

 - Enter the command, dd if =/image_direction/image.iso of =/dev/device bs=blocksize.
 Press ENTER.
 This command copies the installation ISO image directly to your Pendrive.

 - In the above command, replace /image_directory/image.iso with the actual directory path of the ISO file you have stored.
 (The bs command is used to increase the speed of the writing process.)